 If our collaborations do not result in the successful development of our product candidates or commercialization of products derived from such product candidates, or if one or more of our future partners, if any, terminates its agreement with us, we may not receive any future research funding or milestone, earn-out, royalty, or other contingent payments under the collaborations.
 If we do not receive the funding we expect under these agreements, our development of product candidates could be delayed, and we may need additional resources to develop our product candidates.
 In addition, in general our future partners, if any, may have the right to terminate their agreements with us for convenience.
-If one or more of our future partners, if any, terminates its agreement with us, we may find it more difficult to attract new partners, if any, and the perception of us in the business and financial communities could be adversely affected.
+If one or more of our future partners, if any, and the perception of us in the business and financial communities could be adversely affected.
 All of the risks relating to product development, regulatory approval and commercialization described in this registration statement apply to the activities of our future partners, if any.

-Our business is dependent on the successful development, regulatory approval and commercialization of product candidates based on our AI-ImmunologyTM platform.
+Our business is dependent on the successful development, regulatory approval and commercialization of product candidates based on our AI-Immunology[TM] platform.
 If our current or future partners, if any, are unable to obtain approval for, and effectively commercialize, our product candidates for the treatment of patients in their intended indications, our business, financial condition, results of operations and prospects would be materially harmed.